alanng10/Grand/Docue/a.md

 Case total done is 2^10 melor diff from parent Kind.

-Titan got Care, Time, and Love gain by SERA, regard less of he total done.
+Titan got Care, Time, and Love all gain by SERA, regard less of he total done.

 Titan total done progres is certain base line max by SERA.